Sparking Data Literacy with KNIME and Making Better Decisions

 Lastly, rolling out KNIME to business departments has helped raise the awareness of analytics and artificial intelligence (AI) at the management level.
 They now understand the advantage of finding answers to problems by effective data wrangling and the necessity of good quality data for applying data science algorithms in KNIME.
 The result?
 Increased data literacy across the organization, more efficient, automated processes, new insights from data without blind application of AI, and better decisions everywhere.

-This success story can be downloaded here as a PDF.
+This Success Story can be downloaded as a PDF and shared among your colleagues.